ClairDeCoder/JellyFresh/README.md

    - While this tool is designed to simplify your media management, it performs **deletions** as part of its operations.
    - Double-check your folder configurations before running scans and enabling automation.

+3. The scans performed by JellyFresh currently change the "data modified" on the file itself.
+If you plan to remove and replace the metadata for your entire library, this could change the "Date Added" within your media folder, causing the library to not display latest added Media in the order it was actually added.
+This has **NOT** caused an issue with a simple missing metadata scan, or for finding new media metadata (it is rare for you to need to replace metadata for your entire library).

 ---

 ## Features